modio/modio-docs/public/en-us/web-services/marketplace/studio-as-purchase-server.md

 ### Transaction Show

-This endpoint provides an individual collection of transactions processed by our purchase server.
+This endpoint provides an individual collection of all states of a transaction processed by our purchase server.
 It includes all transactions that share the same `gateway_uuid`.

 ```
 GET https://g-{your-game-id}.modapi.io/v1/s2s/monetization-teams/{monetization-team-id}/transactions/{transaction-id} HTTP/1.1